BIGJRA/BIGJRA.github.io/reborn.md

 |Hypno             |1  |

 **Relationship Point Choices:**
-- Talk to the computer akin to where we once fought Ace (+1 Terra)
+- Talk to the computer near where we once fought Ace (+1 Terra)

 Head left, hopping down ledges as you go.
 Enter the door at the top.

 In the Pokemon Mansion, grab the *Iron* to the right then press the switch.

+**OPKMN4X PKMN.
+Field: Glitch Field**
+- Sandslash, Lv.
+75, Ability: Sand Rush, Serious Nature, IVs: 10
+    - Sandstorm
+    - Earthquake
+    - Stone Edge
+    - Hyper Beam

-Down from here, take the stairs on the right to get a *Dubious Disc* and hidden *Max Potion*.
+Down from here, take the stairs on the right.

+**M1SS1NGO PC4SH.
+Field: Glitch Field**
+- Poliwrath, Lv.
+75, Ability: Water Absorb, Serious Nature, IVs: 10
+    - Bulldoze
+    - Power-Up Punch
+    - Hyper Beam
+    - Focus Blast

+Grab the *Dubious Disc* and hidden *Max Potion*.

 **Relationship Point Choices:**
 - Talk to the diary in the mansion (+1 Terra)